Rhaegar121/Hello-Rails-Backend/README.md

 # 📖 Hello Rails Back End <a name="about-project"></a>

-> This is a practice project to set up a "Hello world" project with two apps.
+> This is a back end project to use as a API endpoint for the "Hello world" project.
+You can find the front-end project here: [Hello Rails Front End](https://github.com/Rhaegar121/Hello-React-Frontend).

 ## Built With <a name="built-with"></a>